 Canon D60 vs Sony A7R II

 The Canon EOS-D60 and the Sony Alpha A7R II are two digital cameras that were officially introduced, respectively, in February 2002 and June 2015.
-The Canon D60 is a DSLR, while the A7R II is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (Canon D60) and a full frame (A7R II) sensor.
+The D60 is a DSLR, while the A7R II is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-C (D60) and a full frame (A7R II) sensor.
 The Canon has a resolution of 6.3 megapixels, whereas the Sony provides 42.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.